Why You Need A Chatbot For Your Business – A Comprehensive Guide

 As a business owner or a leader who wants to leverage chatbots to improve the performance of your business, the first thing you need to think about is customer engagement and experience.
 Thoughtful & purposeful design is the only way you can create a competitive edge in the digital environment.
 By improving your customer experience, you increase customer engagement alongside other performance metrics which only mean that you are further bridging the gap between your business and your customers – all at a very reasonable cost.
 Seems like a no-brainer!

 4.1 Chatbots for lead generation (CRO tool)

-There are two ways to improve ROI and the effectiveness of your marketing strategy.
+There are two ways to improve ROI and the effectiveness of your Natural language processing.
 The first is through optimisations on the front-end of your PPC campaign or any traffic generation activities like SEO and content marketing.
 The front-end optimisations are things you could do to get more traffic for less cost.
 In Google Ads, for example, adjusting your bidding strategies or further segmenting your ad groups or adding negative keywords; are all examples of front-end optimisations.

 The back-end optimisations are what is normally called Conversion rate optimisation (CRO) which is basically increasing the chances of the traffic converting into leads and or customers.
 An example of a CRO tool is email capture pop-up windows which allow you to collect more information and turn your traffic into prospects.

 So, what does that have to do with chatbots?